hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     },
     ```

-1. Verify that you can sideload the add-in part of the Teams app to Outlook with the following steps:
+1. Verify that you can sideload the add-in capability of the Teams app to Outlook with the following steps:

     <ol type="a">
       <li><i>First, make sure Outlook desktop is closed.</i></li>